 If your child likes a night light, a great idea is a set of fairy lights hanging from the ceiling or in a mason jar.
 We also love these dinosaur night lights, although they didn’t work in our ‘space’ theme (but really, who’s judging!?).

-Good quality roman or roller blinds are a great option or shutters if you can stretch the budget.
+Good quality roman or roller blinds are a great option, or there are shutters if you can stretch the budget.
 With roman blinds you can search for the perfect fabric to go with your room decor and get them made up by a local seamstress; we’re lucky that my sister is THE best in the world!
 (Emma’s Handmade Curtains).

 As mentioned earlier, wall decals are so popular right now, which means there is a huge variety out there.
 Just head to Etsy and enter ‘kids wall decals’ and browse through hundreds of ideas that could even help you choose your entire scheme!